walles/cleverdrawer/README.md

 * Add [Crashlytics crash reporting](https://fabric.io/kits/android/crashlytics/install)
 * Point Timber logs to Crashlytics
 * Don't crash if user rotates the device
-* Add a search button that filters the app list as you type
 * Test grid with different font sizes and app name lengths
 * Create a release process with automated release numbering